 Disciplinary consequences that remove a student from classroom instruction for longer than thirty minutes, or longer than one class period.
-These include positive alternatives to suspension (see page 5, below) settings or programs, in-school suspension, out-of-school suspensions, and expulsions.
+These include positive alternatives to out-of-school suspension (see page 5, below) settings or programs, in-school suspension, out-of-school suspensions, and expulsions.